-- Phase II of the OTA program is only available at Greenville Tech’s Greer Campus.
+- Phase II of the OTA program is only available at Greenville Tech’s Benson Campus in Greer.
 Students from articulating colleges must be able to travel to or arrange accommodations near the campus.

 - Required fieldwork course assignments during Phase II will require students to travel and arrange temporary accommodations away from home.
 Fieldwork must be completed within 18 months of completion of academic courses.